yt-dlp/yt-dlp/README.md

                                      permissions (run with sudo if needed)
     -i, --ignore-errors              Continue on download errors, for example to skip unavailable videos in a playlist
-                                     (default) (Same as --no-abort-on-error)
+                                     (default) (Alias: --no-abort-on-error)
-    --abort-on-error                 Abort downloading of further videos if an error occurs (Same as --no-ignore-errors)
+    --abort-on-error                 Abort downloading of further videos if an error occurs (Alias: --no-ignore-errors)
     --dump-user-agent                Display the current browser identification
     --list-extractors                List all supported extractors
     --extractor-descriptions         Output descriptions of all supported